leohliao/pinalchemist/docs/README.md

 **Objective:** Allow Boards to be created, show, edit and destroy through the API.
 Style Boards.

-### Phase 4: Discover Artist, Infinite Scroll, Back to Top (2 day)
+### Phase 4: Explore, Infinite Scroll, Back to Top (2 day)

-**Objective:** Add a Discover Artist to home page, add infinite scroll and back to top to Pins in My Library.
+**Objective:** Add a Explore to home page, add infinite scroll and back to top to Pins in My Library.
 Style Main Page components (Navigation Bar, pins, Footer).

 ### Phase 5: Follows and User Profile (1 days)